ustc-ivclab/ustc-ivclab.github.io/_posts/people/student/2019-09-01-yang,-runyu.md

 - Interests: Basketball
 - Homepage: <http://github.com/Yang-Runyu>
 - Education experience:
-    - 2019.09 - present  &emsp;  Ph.D. candidate in University of Science and Technology of China
+  - 2019.09 - present     Ph.D. candidate in University of Science and Technology of China
-    - 2015.09 - 2019.06  &emsp;  B.E. in University of Science and Technology of China
+  - 2015.09 - 2019.06     B.E. in University of Science and Technology of China